jzal03/book-opmanual-dd24/src/drone-handling/calibrations.md

 4. In the top right corner of this block, find and click on the {bdg-secondary-line}`Calibrate IMU` button.

-    * The data streaming will freeze for a few seconds while the calibration is undergoing, and it will resume once the calibration is complete.
+    * The data stream will freeze for a few seconds while the calibration is undergoing, and it will resume once the calibration is complete.

 ```{figure} ../_images/calibrations/drone-IMU-calibration-dashboard.gif